Atimca/Reactive-programming-Article/README.md

 }
 ```

-As a result you can see a generic object, which could hold other objects weakly.
+As a result, you can see a generic object, which could hold other objects weakly.
 Now let's make some improvements to `Observable`.

 ```swift
 class Observable<Element> {